1923 24 Hours of Le Mans: Regulations

 The final regulations for the event were not completed by Charles Faroux and the Automobile Club de l'Ouest (ACO) until February 1923.
-All cars had to be standard 4-seater production models, except those under 1100cc which could be 2-seaters where at least thirty cars had been built.
-The vehicle had to carry 60kg lead ballast for each passenger space aside from the driver.
+All cars had to be standard four-seater production models, except those under 1100cc which could be two-seaters where at least thirty cars had been built.
+The vehicle had to carry 60 kg lead ballast for each passenger space aside from the driver.
 A maximum of two drivers were allowed (but not riding together), and they alone could replenish the fluids (petrol, oil and water), although there was no minimum distance between refills as in later years.
 The fuel was to be supplied by the ACO.
 Engines had to be turned off at pit-stops, and only re-started with an onboard starter.

-All cars had to have standard touring equipment, such as wheel wings, hood (if a convertible), running boards, headlights, a rear-view mirror and ‘warning devices’ (horn).
+All cars had to have standard touring equipment, such as wheel wings, hood (if a convertible), running boards, headlights, a rear-view mirror and "warning devices" (horn).
 None of the entered cars had window-wipers.

 There was an hors course rule such that every car had to meet a certain ratio of their minimum distance at the 6, 12, and 18-hour marks or face disqualification.
 The ratios were 80%, 85% and 90% respectively.
 The final minimum distances were on a sliding scale based on engine capacity that were kept deliberately lenient for the first race.
 The distances included the following:

-To encourage future entries and manufacturer commitment to the event, the sponsors, wheel supplier Rudge-Whitworth, put up a trophy for the manufacturer whose best-performed car had completed the furthest distance in 24 hours over three consecutive years.
+To encourage future entries and manufacturer commitment to the event, the sponsor, wheel supplier Rudge-Whitworth, put up a trophy for the manufacturer whose best-performing car had completed the furthest distance in 24 hours over three consecutive years.
 So, in effect, there was no prize for the individual race win.
 Curiously, the weekend chosen for the event was also when the French moved to "summer time" so clocks were moved forward an hour at 11 pm, therefore the race started at 4 pm Saturday but finished at 5 pm on Sunday.